colonelwatch/ESP32-oled-spectrum/README.md

 There are also a number of improvements and notes here that will be carried over to the original project eventually.

 That includes:
-* True logarithmic scaling (frequency- *and* ampltitude-wise!), credit to and permission received from the [Rainmeter](https://github.com/rainmeter/rainmeter) project regarding their frequency scaling code.
-  * Apologies to their dev team for taking my sweet time with the project!
+* My own latest [cq_kernels](https://github.com/colonelwatch/cq_kernel) library, which integrates kiss_fft into a fast constant Q transform.
+This gives true logarithmic frequency scaling.
-  * Amplitudes are now in decibels, which is unambiguous
+  * Amplitudes are now in decibels, which is unambiguous though there is no obvious reference
 * Switching to the kiss_fft library, which is faster and has a permissive license
-* Replacing floating-point sqrt() with recursive integer-based square root and other optimizations
+* Replacing floating-point sqrt() with integer-based square root and other optimizations
 * Improved semantics

 If you are adjusting the settings, banding in the output means the FFT size is too small, however keep in mind that performance (refresh rate) and resolution (FFT size) are in a balance.

 Here are some goals toward expanding room for both:
 * I2S sampling, to eliminate sampling overhead
 * Newton's square root, if it helps

 Finally, a note on the attached schematic: this was NOT designed for line-level audio.
 Rather, it is meant to amplify listening level signals for headphones or earbuds.
 However, this was tested with a not very sensitive pair, so use a smaller resistor for (or short) R7 if you need more gain.
 Alternatively, raise the SENSITIVITY setting in the code.

 ![Amplification circuit](/images/amplification.png)